Anne Fadiman

 Anne Fadiman (born August 7, 1953) is an American essayist and reporter.
 Her interests include literary journalism, essays, memoir, and autobiography.
 She has received the National Book Critics Circle Award, the Los Angeles Times Book Prize for Current Interest, and the Salon Book Award.

 Early life and education

-She is the daughter of the renowned literary, radio, and television personality Clifton Fadiman and World War II correspondent and author Annalee Jacoby Fadiman.
+Born to a Jewish family in New York City, she is the daughter of Clifton Fadiman, who was active in the literary, radio, and television worlds, and Annalee Jacoby Fadiman, a World War II correspondent and author.
 She attended Harvard University, graduating in 1975 from Radcliffe College with a bachelor of arts degree.
-At Harvard, she roomed with Wendy Lesser (Benazir Bhutto and Kathleen Kennedy were also in the same dorm).
+At Harvard, she roomed with Wendy Lesser, a future writer.
+(Benazir Bhutto and Kathleen Kennedy lived in the same dorm).